Duan Chengshi

 Duan is best known outside of China for being the author of an early version of Cinderella, called Ye Xian.
-In 853, the story first appeared in Miscellaneous Morsels from Youyang, which was published shortly after he returned to Chang'an after his term of acting Governor of Jizhou (now known as Ji'an in Jiangsu).
+In 853, the story first appeared in Miscellaneous Morsels from Youyang, which was published shortly after he returned to Chang'an after his term as acting prefectural Governor of Jizhou (now known as Ji'an in Jiangsu).
 It is believed that it was a folktale told by peasants before it was recorded on paper.
-Some people even believe that the French author Charles Perrault copied Duan's version, only he renamed it and slightly altered it.

 Duan is also known for describing in his written work of 863 AD the slave trade, ivory trade, and ambergris trade of Bobali, which believed to be what is now Berbera in Somaliland, East Africa.